iarondon3/End-to-End-Retail-Data-Ecosystem/02-Distributed-Architecture/README.md

 # 🌐 Unit 2: Distributed Database Architecture

 ## 📌 Overview
-In this module, we transitioned the monolithic PostgreSQL database into a **Distributed Cluster** using the **Citus** extension.
+In this module, we transitioned the PostgreSQL database into a **Distributed Cluster** using the **Citus** extension.
 The goal was to achieve horizontal scalability to support the growing transaction volume across multiple countries (Spain, Colombia, Mexico, Chile).

 **Objective:** Distribute the write load across multiple nodes while maintaining data consistency and minimizing network latency.